Welcome — I’m glad you’re here

 My story: from prison to pleasure

-Earlier in life, I worked in finance.
-Many years later, I was made a scapegoat for the 2008 financial crisis, and wrongfully imprisoned.
-My criminal conviction was eventually challenged as unjust by the Criminal Cases Review Commission and finally overturned by the Supreme Court.
-My story is told in BBC journalist Andy Verity’s book Rigged: The Incredible True Story of the Whistleblowers Jailed After Exposing the Rotten Heart of the Financial System.
+My criminal conviction was eventually challenged as unjust by the Criminal Cases Review Commission and overturned by the Supreme Court.
+My story is told in BBC journalist Andy Verity's book Rigged: The Incredible True Story of the Whistleblowers Jailed After Exposing the Rotten Heart of the Financial System, and in the BBC podcast series The Lowball Tapes.

-It brought me back to something many of us learn growing up — that our sexuality must be secret, quick, hidden in shame.
+In particular, prison brought me back to something many of us learn growing up — that our sexuality must be secret, quick, hidden in shame.
 Prison made me feel that all over again.

 Coming out of that, I understood more deeply how radical — and necessary — it is to reclaim slow, conscious, shameless pleasure.
 That realisation brought me to this work.